 - amount of data transferred in each case

 - Language and version of the browser software.

-(1) In addition to the aforementioned data, cookies are stored on your computer when you use our website.
-Cookies are small text files that are stored on your hard drive assigned to the browser you are using and through which certain information flows to the location that sets the cookie (here by us).
-Cookies cannot execute programs or transmit viruses to your computer.
-They serve to make the website more user-friendly and effective.
+In addition to the aforementioned data, a language selection cookie is stored on your computer when you use our website.
+Cookies are small text files that are stored on your hard drive in relation to the browser you are using and which provide the party setting the cookie (in this case, us) with certain information.
+Cookies cannot execute programmes or transfer viruses to your computer.
+They serve to make the internet offer as a whole more user-friendly and effective.